 Notice of Non-Discrimination

-Retaliation for reporting or opposing discrimination, cooperating with an investigation of a discrimination complaint, or requesting an accommodation is also prohibited.
+Retaliation for reporting or opposing discrimination, cooperating with an investigation of a discrimination complaint, or requesting an accommodation or academic adjustment is also prohibited.

 President Call's Reaffirmation of Commitment to Diversity/Equal Opportunity/Affirmative Action (PDF)